 Global food systems are largely based on an agricultural model that has lost touch with its ecological and social base.
-Instead of a system of farming that is sustainable and diverse, as called for in Agenda 2030, the dominant form of agriculture – at least in industrialised and emerging countries - is intensive, industrial-scale agriculture.
-This type of farming leaches soils, destroys rainforests, pollutes water courses, threatens biodiversity, causes pesticide resistance and harms the health of producers and increasingly consumers as well.
-Finally, it increases greenhouse gas emissions and so makes a significant contribution to global climate change.
-Agroecology offers a systematic approach to food systems whilst simultaneously providing answers to many of the above challenges.
-Agroecological practices help to retain natural resources, strengthen resistance and maintain a healthy climate.
+Instead of a system of farming that is sustainable and diverse, the dominant form of agriculture is industrialised and intensive.
+The negative consequences are serious: leached out soils, polluted water courses, pesticide resistance, a reduction in biodiversity and climate change.
+Increasingly, it is also endangering the health of producers and consumers.
+Agroecology offers a real alternative: a systemic approach to our food systems that provides answers to many of these challenges simultaneously.

-At the heart of the project are the balance and synergies between the ecological, social and economic processes in local food systems – as identified back in 2008 in the World Agricultural Report IAASTD) and recognised globally in Agenda 2030.
+At the very heart of this project lie the balance and synergies between the ecological, social and economic processes in local food systems – as already required by the World Agricultural Report (IAASTD 2008) and recognised globally in Agenda 2030.

-The project is now using the framework provided by Agenda 2030 and the Paris Climate Change Agreement, in order to raise the profile of a science-based approach to agroecology and so expand its application.
-This will drive forward the paradigm shift in favour of sustainable, global food systems.
+The project uses the existing framework provided by Agenda 2030 to raise the profile of a science-based approach to agroecology and expand its application.
+This will drive the paradigm shift forward in favour of sustainable, global food systems.